FACTBOX-Sports events still happening despite coronavirus pandemic

 * The Tokyo 2020 Games torch lighting ceremony in ancient Olympia was held without spectators. * The Olympic flame handover ceremony in Athens on March 19 was held without spectators.

-Organisers are nonetheless planning to pack the final matches into a condensed schedule before the playoffs. * Turkish Super Lig matches are still being played, albeit without fans present in stadiums.
+Organisers are nonetheless planning to pack the final matches into a condensed schedule before the playoffs. * Belarus kicked off its new season on March 19 and said it would even allow spectators to watch the games.

 RUGBY UNION * South Africa's July tests against Scotland and Georgia remain as scheduled but will be reviewed in April.